karakalo/lumen/doc/narrative-lumen.markdown

 defaults are at least "usable".
 If you just call `Create` with no parameters, you get a 400x400 X window named using the application executable's filename, with a new double-buffered TrueColor OpenGL rendering context attached.
-Such a window will receive only "structure" events, which currently is only the `Mapped` event, which tells you the window is now on the screen and you can start drawing in it.
-Without any input events, maybe such a window has limited usefulness, but you certainly can draw in it.
+Such a window won't receive any input events, and without them maybe it has limited usefulness, but you certainly can draw in it.

 The first parameter is `Parent`, which tells which other window this one's parent is.
 If you create more than one window, they can be either top-level